 - Offer price incentives: If the home is located in a less than desirable area, the price should be an incentive to the buyer for making that location work.
 This is a complicated conversation to have with the homeowner.
 Remember to be respectful of their current home.
 Ask them why they purchased the home and what makes the location work for their lifestyle.
 This will help start the conversation about building incentives for buyers to visit the property.

-- Amp up curb appeal: Low key landscaping, fresh mulch and a few plants can go a long way for making a home look well cared for on the outside.
-If buyers are pulling up to a jungle, they may think the interior is just as neglected.
+- Amp up curb appeal: Low-key landscaping, fresh mulch and a few plants can go a long way toward making a home look well cared for on the outside.
+If buyers are pulling up to a poorly maintained exterior, they may think the interior is just as neglected.

-Challenging listings will allow you to grow in your career and build character.
-When all else fails, turn to a seasoned colleague to ask for his or her opinion.
+Challenging listings will allow you to grow in your career and build your professional skills and character.
+When all else fails, turn to a seasoned colleague to ask for their opinion.